survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 };
 ```

-To make sure we use a part of the code, alter the application entry point:
+To make sure you use a part of the code, alter the application entry point:

 **app/index.js**